-HIV is a virus that attacks a person's immune system.
-It can weaken the immune system to the point where a person's body struggles to fight infections and disease.
+HIV is a virus that attacks the immune system.
+It can weaken immunity to the point where the body struggles to fight infections and disease.

-If a person receives treatment for HIV after an early diagnosis, they are less likely to develop AIDS.
+If a person receives treatment for HIV after early diagnosis, they are less likely to develop more severe complications.

-The annual number of new HIV diagnoses declined by 19 percent between 2005 and 2014 in the United States.
-In 2015, a total of 39,513 people in the U.S. were diagnosed with HIV.
+The annual number of new HIV diagnoses has remained stable in recent years in the United States.
+In 2017, a total of 38,739 people in the U.S. received a diagnosis of HIV.

 A person should never rely on symptoms alone to tell whether they have HIV.
-The only way a person can know for sure whether they have HIV is to get tested.
+The only way that a person can know for sure is to undergo testing.

 - fevers and chills